Health Tech Research

 AI coach

-MiniMax-powered coach provides personalised guidance through a controlled backend endpoint.
+MiniMax-powered coach provides personalised guidance through a controlled backend endpoint with prompt injection filtering.

 Adds conversational support without exposing AI keys or uncontrolled client calls.